VitaSokolova/TimelineComposeComponent/README.md

 # TimelineComposeComponent
 This repository shows a Timeline UI component developed with Jetpack Compose.
 It can represent any content and has flexible parameters, which allow to tweak timeline's appearance with ease.
-Check Medium article for more detailed explanation.
+In this Medium [article](https://medium.com/@vita_sokolova/a-step-by-step-guide-to-building-a-timeline-component-with-jetpack-compose-358a596847cb) you can find the step-by-step guide how to create such component.

 <img width="450" alt="Screenshot 2023-07-17 at 22 24 41" src="https://github.com/VitaSokolova/TimelineComposeComponent/assets/14140643/e9a913ad-79c3-40c1-9dcd-b5df85bca505">